 We can help you achieve a whiter, brighter smile!
-At Revelstoke Dental Centre in Revelstoke, BC, we offer teeth whitening for patients looking to revive dull and discoloured teeth.
+At Revelstoke Dental Centre in Revelstoke, BC, we offer professional teeth whitening for patients looking to revive dull and discoloured teeth.

 Dentist-supervised teeth whitening is a simple and safe way to whiten natural tooth enamel.

 Since teeth whitening only works on natural tooth enamel, it is important to evaluate the replacement of any old fillings, crowns, and other restorations.
 Replacement of any restorations will be done after teeth whitening, so they will match the newly whitened teeth.

 Generally, for most patients, teeth whitening is a successful method to whiten discoloured tooth enamel.
 Consider teeth whitening if your teeth have darkened from age, coffee, tea or smoking.
 Teeth darkened with yellow, brown or orange spots generally respond better to whitening.
 Gray-looking stains caused by fluorosis or tetracycline can also be whitened, but results are not as dramatic.
 If you have very sensitive teeth, periodontal disease or teeth with worn enamel, your dentist may discourage whitening.